-An orthosis is a type of brace or other wearable device that serves one or more of the following purposes:
+Orthotic devices (technically referred to as orthosis) are a type of brace or other wearable that serves one or more of the following purposes:

 - Improvement of mobility